stapelberg/hugo/content/_index.md

 To email me, replace the first dot with an @ symbol in this site’s domain.

+If you want to say thank you, feel free to [buy me a coffee](https://www.buymeacoffee.com/stapelberg) :)

+If you’re curious about the software behind this blog: It’s [Hugo](https://gohugo.io/), a static site generator written in Go, with a custom theme developed from scratch.
+Please don’t steal my custom theme, it was a lot of work!
+Chose one of the [many great Hugo templates](https://themes.gohugo.io/) instead.

 If you decide to GPG-encrypt your email, expect a delayed clear-text response.